MerelyLogical/arithmetic-testbench/README.md

 - [ ] Build arbiter in monitor, crossing time domain to `clk_tb`
 - [ ] Collect event as a register of width = number of sub monitors
 - [ ] Scoreboard that accumulates this register together
+- [ ] Simultaneous reads for register outs in script